Awni00/abstract_transformer/icml/oPuj.md

 > It can be enough to look at one or very few tokens of a CIFAR image and directly tell what the class would be.

 We'd like to highlight that, in our models, the images are divided into 4x4-pixel patches, resulting in a total of 64 tokens per image.
-These patches are quite small, and so looking at a single token would likely *not* be enough to predict the class.
+These patches are quite small, so looking at a single token would likely *not* be enough to predict the class.
 Since individual tokens represent highly localized regions at early layers, the models do need to consider information from several tokens/patches, including the relationships between tokens.
-At those early layers, the relations visually compare different patches, which can perhaps be thought of as analogous to applying one patch as a "kernel" or "filter" to another another patch in the image.
+At those early layers, the relations visually compare different patches, which can perhaps be thought of as analogous to applying one patch as a "kernel" or "filter" to another patch in the image.
 At later layers, tokens may come to represent more global higher-level features, and the relations can represent higher-level relations between object parts.

 Indeed, the improved results we observe for the *DAT* architecture demonstrate the utility of the enhanced relational processing capabilities of our architecture, even for the seemingly simple CIFAR benchmark.

 > Have the authors visualised what relations are modelled?
 If not, is this possible and could be included?
 Do they represent any ‘expected’/intuitive relations (e.g. parts of the object)?

-Thank you for the question and the suggestion.
 Following your suggestion, we've explored visualizing the relations learned by the *ViDAT* model.
 We find that the relations do sometimes appear to represent intuitive "visual similarity" relations between object parts.

 To illustrate this, we are including examples of this on an image of a truck at the following links: [Layer 0](https://postimg.cc/PNC0fdLX), [Layer 4](https://postimg.cc/gXQSL6wY).

 In these visualizations, the patch labeled "source" represents the source token of the relation, and the value annotation on each patch corresponds to the sigmoid-normalized relation activation $r_{ij}[\ell]$.
-At layer 0, the relation activations appear to be high for object parts which are visually similar.
-At deeper layers, there are relations which appear to encode something similar, but the pattern is less clear.
+At layer 0, the relation activations appear to be high for object parts that are visually similar.
+At deeper layers, there are relations that appear to encode something similar, but the pattern is less clear.

 ---

-**A3: Questions on "subspace" comparison for relationship computation**
+**A3: Questions**

 > Are these subspaces particularly chosen?
 And if yes, how?

-The "feature subspaces" refer to the features extracted by the relational query/key feature maps $W_q^{rel}, W_k^{rel}$, and are learned.
+The 'feature subspaces' are learned via $W_q^{rel}, W_k^{rel}$ during training, rather than being predefined.

 > How many comparisons are performed between two tokens?

 This is a hyperparameter of the model, denoted $d_r$.
-In our experiments, this is typically chosen to be 2-4x the total number of heads.
 For example, in the 1.3B-parameter language model, $d_r = 128$.

-We will make an effort to revise the main text to make this aspect clearer.
+We will revise the main text to make this aspect clearer.